Rochdale child sex abuse ring

-The Rochdale child sex abuse ring involved underage teenage girls in Rochdale, Greater Manchester, England.
+The Rochdale child sex abuse ring targeted underage teenage girls in Rochdale, Greater Manchester, England.
 Nine men were convicted of sex trafficking and other offences including rape, trafficking girls for sex and conspiracy to engage in sexual activity with a child in May 2012.
-This resulted in Greater Manchester Police launching Operation Doublet to investigate further claims of abuse with 19 men so far being convicted.
-Forty-seven girls were identified as victims of child sexual exploitation during the police investigation.
+This resulted in Greater Manchester Police launching Operation Doublet and other operations to investigate further claims of abuse.
+As of January 2024 a total of 42 men had been convicted resulting in jail sentences totalling 432 years.
+Forty-seven girls were identified as victims of child sexual exploitation during the initial police investigation.
 The men were British Pakistanis, which led to discussion on whether the failure to investigate them was linked to the authorities' fear of being accused of racial prejudice.
-The girls were mainly White British.
+The victims were predominantly of White British heritage.